dubocr/php-pdf-utils/README.md

 Run `composer require dubocr/php-pdf-utils`

-Publish the config `php artisan vendor:publish --provider="Dubocr\PdfUtils\Providers\PdfUtilsServiceProvider"`
+If necessary, publish the config `php artisan vendor:publish --provider="Dubocr\PdfUtils\Providers\PdfUtilsServiceProvider"`

+## Laravel < 5.5

-If not automatically discovered, add Service Provider and Facade in your `config/app.php` file
+In Laravel 5.4 and below, package are not auto discovered.
+You must add Service Provider and Facade in your `config/app.php` file
 ```php
 'providers' => [
 	...